nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work on both 32‐bit and 64‐bit
+environments.
+6. Should respond to commands within two seconds.
+7. Should be usable and friendly for users good at typing on keyboards.
+8. The project is expected to adhere to a schedule that delivers a feature set every one month.

 ## Appendix D : Glossary